Kucoin/kucoin-api-docs/source/localizable/index.html.md

 When a rate limit is exceeded, a status of **429 Too Many Requests** will be returned.
 If the rate limit is exceeded multiple times, the system will restrict your use of your IP and account for 1 minute.
 Your remaining request times will be returned in the results.

+###REST API

+The access limit for REST API is applied per API key.
+For average users, the request limit for each API key is **1800 requests per minute**.
+The limit strategy is applicable for both public and private endpoints

+####Hard-Limits

+[List Fills](#list-fills): 100 requests per 10 seconds(will be restricted for 10 seconds if the limit is exceeded)

+[List orders](#list-orders): 200 requests per 10 seconds(will be restricted for 10 seconds if the limit is exceeded)

+###WEBSOCKET

+### Number of Connections
+Number of connections per user ID:   ≤ 10

+### Connection Times
+Connection Limit: 30 per minute

+### Number of Uplink Messages
+Message limit sent to the server: 100 per 10 seconds

+### Topic Subscription Limit
+Subscription limit for each connection: 100 topics

 ### Apply for Higher Request Rate Limit
 If you are a professional trader or market maker and need a higher limit, please send your KuCoin account, reason and approximate trading volume to [api@kucoin.com](mailto:api@kucoin.com).